Benzinga's Top Upgrades - Benzinga

 from “hold” to “buy.”
-The target price for JPMorgan has been raised from $48 to $53.
-JPMorgan's stock closed at $46.37 yesterday.
-Bernstein upgraded eBayEBAY
+The target price for Norfolk Southern has been raised from $74 to $86.
+Norfolk Southern's stock closed at $69.69 on Friday.
+BB&T Capital upgraded Best Buy CoBBY

-from “market perform” to “outperform.”
-The target price for eBay is set to $66. eBay's shares closed at $55.19 yesterday.
-Analysts at Raymond James upgraded Horizon BancorpHBNC
+from “hold” to “buy.”
+The target price for Best Buy is set to $21.
+Best Buy's shares closed at $15.78 on Friday.
+Analysts at Raymond James upgraded FacebookFB

 from “market perform” to “outperform.”
-The target price for Horizon Bancorp is set to $22.
-Horizon Bancorp's shares closed at $19.10 yesterday.
-Sterne Agee upgraded Silicon Graphics InternationalSGI
+The target price for Facebook is set to $38.
+Facebook's shares closed at $31.54 on Friday.
+UBS upgraded TECO EnergyTE

 © 2022 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.